lbzfran/fantasia/README.md

 # Build

+For development on Windows, a posix shell is required. `w64devkit` is recommended.

-For Windows builds, the Makefile will target `mingw64` and use the mingw64 toolchain.
+The Makefile will target `mingw64` and use the mingw64 toolchain.
 Linux builds will use the native gcc compiler available.

 ```sh
 ./setup.sh && make
 ```

-OS is set to `windows` by default within the Makefile.
+OS is set to `windows` by default.
 The `PLATFORM` variable can be set explicitly as shown.

-This feature is primarily for cross-compilation from Linux to Windows (and not necessarily the other way around)
+This feature is exposed primarily for cross-compilation.

 Valid values: `linux`, `windows`
 ```sh